 Although you may have more than one structure on the same property, each structure must have an individual address for 9-1-1 purposes.

-To obtain a new 9-1-1 address, please call the 9-1-1 Business Office and have the following on hand:
+To obtain a new 9-1-1 address, please call the 9-1-1 Business Office and have the following information:

-1. Street name you will be moving to.
+1. The street name you will be moving to.

 2. Nearest neighbor to your property or if it's an existing subdivision, have the lot number of the lot that you purchased available.